Table of contents

 Problem #3: Funnel not getting enough sales?

 - Do you have lots of free helpful content on your website?
 Creating content that answers most of your prospects questions BEFORE they get on a sales call will dramatically improve the quality of your sales calls and your conversion rate.
-In my own business, I have content that explains what we do, how it works, what we charge, etc so they know as much as they can BEFORE they actually speak to me.
+In my own business, I have content that explains what our lead gen services are, how it works, how much it costs, etc so they know as much as they can BEFORE they actually speak to me.

 - Do you provide 10x more value than what you charge?
 This is a huge one for getting better conversions.
 You need to position your offer or service in a way where it’s a “no-brainer” for the people you speak to.
 How do you do that?
 Give them as much value as possible compared to the price they have to pay you.
 For example, on my pricing page, I charge a one-time fee to help someone set up a system that has the potential to bring in at least 10x what I charge over a period of 1-2 years.
 In your business how can you give someone 10 times more value than what they are paying you?